Dan Hanger – Local News Anchor Shares his Duluth Story

 Awards and Volunteering

-Hanger regularly volunteers his time as an emcee for a variety of charitable events, including the Animal Allies Fur Ball, the Duluth Art Institute’s Masquerade Gala, and the Northern Lights Foundation’s Children’s Charity Gala.
+Hanger regularly volunteers as an emcee for various charitable events, including the Animal Allies Fur Ball, the Duluth Art Institute’s Masquerade Gala, and the Northern Lights Foundation’s Children’s Charity Gala.

 He has also done plenty of volunteer fundraising for Duluth’s Polar Plunge, which benefits Special Olympics athletes.
 His efforts have produced a fruitful $14,664 for the cause since 2012.